Feeling moody? It could be because of your stomach!

 How does your gut affect your brain?

-An upset gut clashes with your mood because 95% of our serotonin is in our stomachs.
-Our gut could be unbalanced before any external stress, for various reasons, which can lead to increased levels of anxiety and depression.
+An upset gut clashes with your mood because 95% of our serotonin is in our guts.
+Your gut could be unbalanced before any external stress, for various reasons, which can lead to increased levels of anxiety and depression.

 How do you fix your gut?

 If you are reading this thinking that it sounds like something you have been suffering through, know that you are not alone.
 Many people struggle with gut issues, including myself.
-My gut issues are why I have a passion for overall gut health!
-Gut issues are their own beast, and treating gut issues is unique to you (aka what works for someone else might not work for you).
+My gut issues are why I have a passion for overall gut health.

 So, a few ways to improve your gut health on your own are: